How to Report Medicare & Medicaid Fraud

 Because Medicare and Medicaid cannot review every single claim that is submitted before making payment, the Government places enormous trust in doctors and other healthcare providers to submit accurate and truthful claims.
 Indeed, “the Government’s payment of claims is generally based solely on the provider’s representations in the claims documents.”
 The sobering reality is that many providers are willing to bend, and even break, the rules to increase their profits.

-There are several common types of Medicare & Medicaid fraud: Upcoding & Unbundling, Billing for Non-existent or Unnecessary Services, Kickbacks, Pharmaceutical Fraud, and Telehealth Fraud – but there’s no end to the ways that health care providers systemically cheat the government.
-So, if you see something that could be billing fraud, you should learn you have a free consultation with a Medicare fraud law firm or a Medicaid fraud law firm depending on the situation to understand your rights as a potential whistleblower and understand your potential liability if you continue to work in an environment with rampant fraud versus the chance of obtaining a Medicare whistleblower award if you blow the whistle the right way.
+There are several common types of Medicare & Medicaid fraud: Upcoding & Unbundling, Billing for Non-existent or Unnecessary Services, Kickbacks, Pharmaceutical Fraud, and Telehealth Fraud – but there’s no end to the ways that healthcare providers systemically cheat the government.
+So, if you see something that could be billing fraud, you should learn you have a free consultation with a Medicare fraud law firm or a Medicaid fraud law firm depending on the situation to understand your rights as a potential whistleblower.
+Medicare fraud and Medicaid fraud law firms will also help you understand your potential liability if you continue to work in an environment with rampant fraud versus the chance of obtaining a Medicare whistleblower award if you blow the whistle the right way.

 Speak with the Lawyers at Brown, LLC Today!